Sysinfocus/SpotAssist/README.md

 WW91ciBUZXh0IEhlcmUNCg==
 ```

-10. You have some Base64 encoded that needs to be converted to plain text?
+**10. You have some Base64 encoded that needs to be converted to plain text?**

 ```
 ~>process-frombase64